prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // The URL where the wallet has to send coins.
       pay_url: string;

-      // The URI for this purchase.
+      // The URL for this purchase.
 Every time is is visited, the merchant
       // will send back to the customer the same proposal.
 Clearly, this URL
       // can be bookmarked and shared by users.
       fulfillment_url: string;